WoW55QQ/tensorflow/tensorflow/lite/experimental/examples/unity/TensorFlowLitePlugin/README.md

 # TF Lite Experimental Unity Plugin

-This directory contains an experimental sample Unity (2017) Plugin, based on the experimental TF Lite C API.
+This directory contains an experimental sample Unity (Unity 2018.4.9f1) Plugin, based on the experimental TF Lite C API.
 The sample demonstrates running inference within Unity by way of a C# `Interpreter` wrapper.